-Theme Meeting will address following topics Courts policy and/or legal services Reform of Civil procedures Reform of Criminal Procedures Conveyancing Sentencing Review of Legal Aid system [Criminal and Civil] Legal Services Regulatory Authority Crime, law enforcement and law reform Cybercrime On-line scams Telephone scams Phishing etc. Review of Spyware and related matters
+Theme Meeting will address following topics

+Courts policy and/or legal services Reform of Civil procedures Reform of Criminal Procedures Conveyancing

-- Adult Cautions / tduit Gaduons - Defamation legislation (review) - Review of Operation of Official Secrets Act - Policing allocation of resources Garda and policing Alternatives to Prison/Criminalisation - Garda diversion programme (links with Tusla, DPP) Review of the ongoing reform of the oversight of an Garda Síochána - Community-based policing - Training for Gardaí and Prison Officers - Review of safety on public transport - Operation of the Garda Reserve Immigration and Asylum Immigration Asylum procedures Review of International Protection Act 2015 Review of processing and decision making in respect of citizenship, naturalisation and visa applications Prisons and - Review of the Probation System probation - Availability of technology in Irish prisons Youth Justice - Review of the Youth Justice Strategy The following sub-themes were agreed: Family Law and related - Mediation matters Support services Enforcement of Court Orders relating to Child maintenance - Access [resumed] Review of Review of historical abuses of power by the police and courts and how these can be resolved Historical events and now these earline resolved The justice - Examination of the perceived prevalence of criminal activity in sector disadvantaged areas, the link between this behaviour and poverty, the impact of the State's response on the wider response in areas of community; disadvantage and poverty - "Are our streets safe?"
-Examination of anti-social behaviour, street crime, public order, incidents involving Gardaí and incidents on public transport.
-Consideration of crime statistics, types of crime, any patterns emerging, evidence from rank and file Gardaí, transport workers and representative organisations as well as academics, criminologists and informed commentators.
-Understanding the threats faced, the response and whether resourcing and support is adequate to those in front line roles and to citizens seeking safer streets.
+- Sentencing

+- Restorative Justice

+- Legal Services Regulatory Authority

+Crime, law enforcement and law reform CybercrimeOn-line scamsTelephone scamsPhishing etc.

+D : (C 1 1 1 1 1 1 1 1 1

+Review of Spyware and related matters

+- Adult Cautions

+- Review of Operation of Official Secrets Act

+Alternatives to Prison/Criminalisation

+Garda and Policing - Garda diversion programme (links with Tusla, DPP)

+Review of the ongoing reform of the oversight of an Garda Síochána

+- Community-based policing

+- Review of safety on public transport

+- Operation of the Garda Reserve

+Immigration and Asylum Immigration Asylum procedures Review of International Protection Act 2015 Review of processing and decision making in respect of citizenship, naturalisation and visa applications

+- Review of the Probation System

+Prisons and - Availability of technology in Irish prisons

+probation / trailability of toolin ology in mon phoone

+- Training for Prison Officers

+Youth Justice - Review of the Youth Justice Strategy

+The following sub-themes were agreed:

+Family Law - Mediation

+and related matters - Support services

+matters Enforcement of Court Orders relating to Child maintenance Access [resumed]

+- Access [resumed]

+Review of - Review of historical abuses of power by the police and courts

+Historical and how these can be resolved

+events

+The justice - Examination of the perceived prevalence of criminal activity in

+sector disadvantaged areas;

+response in areas of - "Are our streets safe?"
+Examination of anti-social behaviour,

+disadvantage street crime, public order, incidents involving Gardaí and

+and poverty incidents on public transport.